 Letting the Side Down

 “All of it!”
 Oh, hush, you.

 John Woo’s final cut was 3½ hours long.
 The studio balked at this (understandably!) and ordered a final length of no more than 2 hours.
 According to IMDb’s trivia, “this could explain why there are so many plot holes and continuity errors in the theatrical cut.”
-I’ve never noticed those, personally, but now I’d been fascinated to see that longer version.
+I’ve never noticed those, personally, but now I’d be fascinated to see that longer version.
 Considering it’s 16 years later and the film isn’t well liked, I guess we’ll never get the chance.

 Part of the James Bond-provoked spy-fi craze of the ’60s, the original Mission: Impossible TV series ran for seven seasons, was revived for two more at the end of the the ’80s, and then relaunched as a Tom Cruise film franchise in ’96.
 (That film narrowly missed out on a place here.)

 2 Razzie nominations (Worst Supporting Actress (Thandie Newton), Worst Remake or Sequel)

 2 MTV Movie Awards (Male Performance (Tom Cruise), Action Sequence (the motorcycle chase))